JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

   - The `innerHTML` property allows you to access or modify the content inside an HTML element using JavaScript.
   - When adding in new lines `\n` you would need to concactenate it and put it in brackets usually.
   - Responding to keyboard events - still need to use `addEventListener`.
 You would need to add a global event which would be `document.addEventListener`.
 You would either use `keydown`, `keypress`, or `keyup`.
 You would usually use `keydown`.
   - In an event handler function, the 'this' keyword always points to the element it is attached to.
 I.e. the 'this' keyword will point to a button etc.

+- insertHTMLAdjacent - have a look - easy solution.

 - <strong>Hoisting</strong> - Makes some type of variables accessible in the code before they are actually declared.
 - Function declarations will be hoisted meaning that you can use them before they have actually been declared (remember that function declarations are block scoped in 'strict mode').